dev-ali-mansour/IWeather/README.md

 * [Multidex](https://developer.android.com/studio/build/multidex) - To enable creating multi dex files because of using set of libraries that reached the maximum size of single dex file.
 * [Model-View-ViewModel(MVVM)](https://developer.android.com/topic/architecture) - Offers an implementation of observer design pattern.
 * [Data Binding](https://developer.android.com/topic/libraries/data-binding) - It helps in decoratively binding UI elements of our layout to data source of our app.
-* [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) - notifies views of any database changes in an observer way.
 * [Retrofit](https://square.github.io/retrofit/) - It is a type-safe REST client for Android, Java and Kotlin developed by Square.
 The library provides a powerful framework for authenticating and interacting with APIs and sending network requests with OkHttp.
 * [Room DB](https://developer.android.com/training/data-storage/room) - To manage SQLite database easily and avoid a lot boilerplate code.
 * [Glide](https://github.com/bumptech/glide) - It is a fast and efficient open source media management and image loading framework for Android that wraps media decoding, memory and disk caching, and resource pooling into a simple and easy to use interface.